European country & culture comparison for business

-The answers is all of these question are “It depends”.
 Each country has business pros/cons.
 Your decisions depend on your business situation.
-We help by providing a practical Europe country comparison study.
+We help by providing a practical European country comparison study.
 This study may be general or specifically designed around your key business drivers.
+Below is a list of sample content.

 - General statistics — Population, GDP, GDP per capita, etc.